 Dr. Catherine Machalaba

-Senior Policy Advisor and Research Scientist
+Senior Policy Advisor and Senior Scientist

 “Many of the leading drivers of emerging infectious diseases, such as deforestation, natural resource extraction, and agricultural expansion, are causing wide-scale biodiversity loss and ecological degradation, which in turn have other serious consequences for public health.
 Faced with the impacts of these drivers, the health and environment communities are constantly responding to pressures outside of their control.
 I am excited to work at EcoHealth Alliance to shape more preventive solutions with a range of sectors.
 Scientists, governments, industry, consumers, multilateral organizations – we all have a meaningful role to play in sustainable development that promotes the health of our environment and our own species.”

-Dr. Catherine Machalaba is the senior policy advisor and a research scientist at EcoHealth Alliance.
+Dr. Catherine Machalaba is the senior policy advisor and a senior scientist at EcoHealth Alliance.
 She supports the organization’s efforts to operationalize One Health approaches for more coordinated, preventive, and cost-effective systems that promote human, animal, and environmental health given their integral links.
 As part of these efforts, she works closely on One Health initiatives with a range of governmental and intergovernmental partners and initiatives.
 She was a lead author of the World Bank One Health Operational Framework published in 2018.